 Late arrivals scheduled to attend the last orientation of the day will not be honored more time in the trees.
 The park will not close later than 7:30pm (or other closing time according to our hours of operations).

 Each course takes about 30 minutes to complete depending on the participant’s abilities.
-We do not guarantee completion of all levels in 2.5 hours!
+There are many course options but we do not guarantee completion of all levels in 2.5 hours!

 Course access is dependent upon participant age.
 We understand that each individual has different capabilities, but please understand that we are required to follow these age limits without exception, regardless of height or ability.